 Up and out of the hotel by 07:00.
 Took a taxi 10 km north to the area where the shared taxis leave for Panjakent.
 Went through the usual chaos of being swarmed by the drivers and them trying to pull the bags out of my hands.
 Figured out who was the fullest and would leave first and went with him.
 I only had to wait about 15 minutes and we took off.
 It was an old man in the front seat and two old ladies and a kid in the back seat with me.

 The driver was taking all of the mountain curves at full speed throwing us all around in the back seat.
 I got queasy and luckily had some plastic baggies to throw up into.
 I don't eat on travel days so it was all liquid but still pretty nasty with the clear baggies.
 For once the people stopped staring at me for awhile and the little girl looked especially disgusted and a little queasy herself.
-I need to learn how to throw up more quietly since I make a very loud and hearty 'ralph' noise.
-I immediately felt better for awhile but then I had to puke again and this time a lot more came out.
+I need to learn how to vomit more quietly since I make a very loud and hearty 'ralph' noise.
+I immediately felt better for awhile but then I had to do it again and this time a lot more came out.

 At Panjakent I found a money change office right by the bazaar and exchanged all of my Taj somoni for Uzbek somoni.
 The exchange is 1000 to 1 so you get a big wad of bills.
 Caught a full taxi to the border which is about 20 minutes away.

 There was a crowd at the Taj exit but the border officer called me out of the line to go ahead.
 Finally some benefit to being a tourist!
 He was friendly and wanted to speak English.
 Then walked about 100 meters to the Uzbek entry where there was no line and they were also extra friendly.